rwright403/rocket-flutter-speed-analysis/README.md

 - thin airfoil

 ## Interpolation ➰
-Need to interpolate the pressure field to the locations of the structural elements
+Need to interpolate the pressure field to the locations of the structural element nodes.

+For element normal vectors and deflections, taken at element level.
+Need to solve aero at element node center and interpolate to structural model

+Going to try a few things:
+1) Try to use OPENFOAM Sampling (postprocessing) tool https://www.openfoam.com/documentation/guides/latest/doc/guide-fos-sampling-sets.html
-will likely use this - https://docs.pyvista.org/examples/01-filter/interpolate
+2) Otherwise we can likely use this library https://docs.pyvista.org/examples/01-filter/interpolate